oluvick01/landing-page/README.md

-## working on responsiveness of a landind page
+## working on responsiveness of a landing page